psb1558/Cerne-font/README.md

 Check out the [specimen page](https://psb1558.github.io/Cerne-font/), where you can enter a text of your choice, switch back and forth between modern and historical mode, and play with the colors.
+If you’re curious about how a font like this works, read [How Cerne Emulates a Handwritten Script](https://psb1558.github.io/Cerne-font/howitworks.html)

 The font will come in two versions: a compact webfont with a COLR table, usable in all major browsers, and a desktop version with both COLR and SVG tables,